 Gucci brand extensions

 Gucci started out making saddles for wealthy horsemen in Tuscany in 1921 (5).
-Impressed by some of the luggage he saw guests with at luxury hotels, he then employed fine leather craftsmen, and the latest machinery, to make luggage.
-Then over time he set up stores to reach elite customers.
-Clothing followed in 1964, as did the iconic double GG logo on belt buckles.
-As the company established a reputation for classic Italian style and luxury, it prospered through the 1970s.
-While ups and downs followed, the hiring of a strong creative, Tom Ford, in 1990 to design a ready-to-wear collection, took the company to new heights.
-Most recently the brand extended into homeware and decoration (Figure 6) and the trend to social sharing via digital media has inspired continued growth.
+Impressed by some of the luggage he saw guests with at luxury hotels, he therefore employed fine leather craftsmen, and the latest machinery, to make luggage.
+He also set up stores to reach elite customers.
+Clothing then followed in 1964, as did the iconic double GG logo on belt buckles.
+Then through the 1970s, as the company established a reputation for classic Italian style and luxury, it prospered.
+While ups and downs followed, eventually in 1990, the hiring of a strong creative, Tom Ford, to design a ready-to-wear collection, took the company to new heights.
+Most recently the brand extended into homeware and decoration (Figure 6) and social sharing via digital media has inspired even more growth.

 Caterpillar brand extensions